 Voting Wallets

 At Telos network launch, there will be approved voting wallets for users.
-Telos is working with wallet developers Scatter and Greymass to ensure that their wallets will work seamlessly with the Telos blockchain.
+Telos is working with wallet and tool developers including Scatter, Greymass, SimplEOS and Telos Lynx\ to ensure that their wallets will work seamlessly on the Telos blockchain.